-Elsewhere in the novel, Offred’s mother flits in and out of recollection.
+Elsewhere, Offred’s mother flits in and out of the narrative.
 She’s a feminist activist who blames her daughter for choosing the traditionalism of marriage and motherhood.

 Sisterhood in Gilead isn’t about political, professional or domestic equality.
 It’s purely about breeding.
 With women reduced to the sum of their biological parts, there’s only one way in which they may be useful – for producing and rearing children.

 Some see this a warning about the rise of right wing thinking, or the hypocrisy and failings of Christianity in the West.
 Others see it as an allegory for Islam (interestingly, both religions spring from the same root).

 Writing in that same Guardian article, Atwood says:

 “As Orwell taught, it isn’t the labels – Christianity, socialism, Islam, democracy, two legs bad, four legs good, the works – that are definitive, but the acts done in their names.”

 In their extremes, all religions morph into one.
 Dig away at the plurality of texts and teachings and robes, and they all seem to say the same thing, want the same ends, hold the same shiny objects up for veneration.

 In Gilead, the Ceremony makes rape acceptable through ritual.
 They even believe it’s necessary for the continuation of the species.
 It’s easy to see how cloaking such practice in religion could make it more palatable.

 Whatever the label, one thing is clear: the rules can be broken, but only for those who make it to the top.

 The Handmaid’s Tale is about the destruction of female agency.
-More specifically, it shows the terrorization of women, and the ways in the which resistance continues underground and inside the body.
+It shows the terrorization of women, and how resistance can take place underground and inside the body.
 Yet gender is a restrictive costume for all of Atwood’s characters.